The Tallest Buildings in the world; What's Next?

 Tokyo's (Proposed) Sky Mile SkyscraperClick thumbnail to view full-size

 Other Structures, Not Skyscrapers

 There are other proposed structures that are either transport systems or tethers.
 These would range from 12 miles (20,000 meters) to 62,000 miles (100,000,000 meters).
-Their uses include space elevator and orbital launch.
-Their purposes are space tourism, colonization, and exploration.
+Their uses will range from space elevator to orbital launch and will service space tourism, colonization, and exploration.